 Soticlestat tablets or mini-tablets.

-Percentage of Participants Who Experience At least one Adverse Event (AE)
+Percentage of Participants Who Experienced At Least One Treatment-emergent Adverse Event (AE)

-An Adverse Event (AE) is defined any untoward medical occurrence in a subject or clinical study subject administered a medicinal product and which does not necessarily have a causal relationship with this treatment.
-An AE can therefore be any unfavorable or unintended sign (for example, an abnormal laboratory finding, vital sign or ECG evaluation), symptom, or disease temporally associated with the use of a medicinal product, whether considered related to this medicinal product.
+An Adverse Event (AE) was defined any untoward medical occurrence in a subject or clinical study subject administered a medicinal product and which does not necessarily have a causal relationship with this treatment.
+An AE can therefore be any unfavorable or unintended sign vital sign, symptom, or disease temporally associated with the use of a medicinal product, whether considered related to this medicinal product.
+A TEAE is defined as any AE that starts or increases in severity during or after the first dose of study drug.

-Change from Baseline in Behavior Measures Using Total Scores and Subscale Scores of the Aberrant Behavior Checklist-Community Edition (ABC-C) for Participants ≥6 Years of age
+Change From Baseline in Behavior Measures Using Total Scores of the Aberrant Behavior Checklist-Community Edition (ABC-C) for Participants Greater Than Equal to (≥) 6 Years of Age

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.